Comprehensive Psychiatric Evaluation for Children

 Personal and family history of emotional, behavioral, or developmental disorders

-Laboratory tests, in some cases (may used to determine if an underlying medical condition is present), including:
+Laboratory tests, in some cases (may be used to determine if an underlying medical condition is present), including:

 Radiology studies to look for abnormalities, especially in the brain